F.A.Q.

 As an entirely natural material, wood is in a constant state of expansion and contraction.
 This is largely due to the variation of relative humidity in its environment.
 Generally in our market, the air is quite humid in the summer and dry in winter.
 This last point is accentuated when heating houses in the cold dry winter months and not re-introducing humidity into the air (conversely a deshumidifier is often needed in Summer).
 Due to these variations in relative humidity, hairline cracks at the joints on the finished surface of cabinet doors may form.
 The appearance of these naturally-forming cracks will not diminish the strength of the joints, and are part of the normal settling process of finely-crafted wooden cabinetry.
 Doors with “V” joints option #508 could conceal this particularity.
 This can also be totally eliminated with the use of one piece MDF select doors when opaque finishes are used.
 Available on most door styles.

-Micro V joint (option #508) Or use one piece MDF
+Micro joint V (option #508) Or use one piece MDF

 Warpage- how to measure :